TaskarCenterAtUW/TDEI-python-ms-template/README.md

 ## Introduction
 This micro-service acts as example for creating all the new micro-services for TDEI project in Python.
 The reference code can be used in other micro-services.

+This template has the following
+- config.py
+This file is used to maintain all the configurations required for running the application.

+- processing_service.py
+This file and the classes within are used to interact with the service bus messages (incoming and outgoing)

+- storage_service.py
+This file and the classes within are used to interact with the remote file storage.

 ## Requirements
 python 3.10